 This research is significant as it addresses the ethical dilemmas surrounding AI in education while advocating for responsible AI implementation.
 AI-driven education has the potential to revolutionize learning experiences through personalized instruction, predictive analytics, and automation.
 However, unchecked deployment raises concerns about data privacy, surveillance, and algorithmic discrimination (Sclater, 2017).
 By identifying strategies to balance innovation with ethical safeguards, this study contributes to policymaking, ensuring AI tools enhance education without compromising student rights.
-Additionally, this research supports educators, and inclusivity (Dignum, 2019).
+Additionally, this research supports educators, developers, and policymakers in designing AI frameworks that promote fairness, transparency, and inclusivity (Dignum, 2019).